thin-edge/thin-edge.io/docs/src/tutorials/supported_operations.md

 In this example we want `thin-edge.io` to pick up a message on specific topic and execute the command on the device, our topic is `c8y/s/ds`.
 We also know that the message we expect is going to use SmartRest template `511` and our plugin is located in `/etc/tedge/operations/command`.
+The operation is configured to `timeout` after 10 seconds, to avoid it from running for too long/forever.

 Then we need to add the configuration to the file (`/etc/tedge/operations/c8y/c8y_Command`):

 ```toml